How To Apply Compact Perfectly

 It is important to know that the application of the compact powder goes in after your concealer and foundation.
 In any case, if you are using a powder plus foundation (two-in-one product) that can be worn by itself or over the makeup, use it immediately after the primer, or at the end after the application of the foundation.

 You can also apply the compact powder by using a fluffy powder brush.
 Load the powder onto the brush and dust off the excess.
 Start by applying it from the center of the face.
 For the application, use long strokes in a dabbing motion, and follow it up with a sweeping motion.
 Blend it evenly throughout the face and neck area for a natural and radiant look.

 Ensure that you apply the compact powder on the neck as well as other visible areas.
-Otherwise, your face can end up looking different from the rest of your body.
+Otherwise, it will end up looking dewy and patchy, and noticeably different from your face.